Are Bank Bonuses Worth It? Pros, Cons, and Tips to Consider

 Free money

 Let’s start with the most obvious perk: the free cash.
 While the amount of money you can earn from a banking bonus can vary, it can seem pretty attractive on paper.
-Personally, I’ve earned bonuses as small as $5 and as large as $100 — as well as some American Airlines miles in one particular case.
-Sure, these weren’t life-changing amounts of cash but were certainly welcome additions to my account nonetheless.
+Personally, I’ve earned bonuses as small as $5 and as large as $400 — as well as some American Airlines miles in one particular case.
+Sure, these weren’t life-changing amounts of cash but they were certainly welcome additions to my account nonetheless.

 No spend required (typically)

-Another benefit to most banking bonuses is that they don’t require you to actually spend anything.
-This stands in contrast to most credit card welcome bonuses that issue your points or cashback only after you put hundreds if not thousands of dollars in purchases on the card.
+Another benefit to most banking bonuses is that they don’t typically require you to actually spend anything.
+This stands in contrast to most credit card welcome bonuses that issue your points or cashback only after you put hundreds if not thousands of dollars of purchases on the card.
 Granted, in the case of some checking accounts, you may need to make at least a few debit card purchases to earn a bonus.
 However, more often than not, bonuses issued for savings accounts are unlocked by the amount of money you’re holding, not what you’re spending.

 FDIC insured